-- Let it dry and put it back on the umbrella frame and then use a ladder to add a third coat (you can make this step the second coat and not do 3 coats, but it will be more mottled).
+- Let it dry completely, put it back on the umbrella frame and then use a ladder to add a third coat (you can make this step the second coat and not do 3 coats, but it will be more mottled).
 It was really easy to stand and turn the umbrella as I sprayed, but I'd still do the first coats with the umbrella flat to get the tops, seams and edges without worrying about getting paint on the frame.

 I think it looks 100% better.
 Actually, a million times better than green mold on faded gray.

-Especially for six dollars.
+Especially for just a few dollars.

-***2013 Update: I never did spray any protective coat on the umbrella, but I’ve gotten three seasons of life from it with only this one time painting!!
 I simply cannot believe how that cheap spray paint has held up all these years - this is definitely a way to get more life out of an outdoor umbrella!

 BIG NOTE: We did build a garage and were finally able to store it through the winter, which may have helped it last.

 Look at this photo of our backyard and the umbrella from our 2016 Garden Tour right before we put our house up for sale: